-- The instructor will consult with the student and fill out a concerns form. - The instructor and program coordinator will work with the student to develop a plan for remediation. - The instructor, program coordinator, and student will meet with the associate dean if necessary. - The program coordinator will monitor the student's progress in accordance with the developed remediation plan.
+- The instructor will consult with the student and fill out a concerns form. - The instructor and program director will work with the student to develop a plan for remediation. - The instructor, program director, and student will meet with the associate dean if necessary. - The program director will monitor the student's progress in accordance with the developed remediation plan.

-Assistance may also include: specific tutorials provided by any member of the faculty, a referral to the university's counseling center, or other referrals.
+Assistance may also include: specific tutorials provided by any member of the faculty, a referral to the University's Student Psychological Services, or other referrals.

 Students who cannot uphold both academic and non-academic standards may be disqualified from their program.
-Students who are disqualified are not eligible for any other program in the School of Education.
+Students who are disqualified from one program in the School of Education are not eligible for any other program in the School.

-Computer Technology
+Technology

-The School of Education emphasizes and fully supports the use of computer technology throughout its programs.
+The School of Education emphasizes and fully supports the use of technology throughout its programs.
 To aid in the integration of technology, the School of Education maintains a computer lab as well as two computer eClassrooms in University Hall.
 The lab is available for use by School of Education students and faculty only.
-Current hours are posted at the lab and at the School of Education website (http://www.lmu.edu/education).
+Current hours are posted at the lab and at the School of Education website (http://soe.lmu.edu).
 The eClassrooms are intended for whole class instruction and are available for faculty to reserve.
 There are also several general use student computer labs in various locations on campus.
-Additionally, students should contact the Student Technology Help Desk, located in St. Robert's Hall Annex, One-Card office, for information on free e-mail and network access accounts.
+Additionally, students should contact the Student Technology Help Desk for information on free e-mail and network access accounts.